Genoveva Matute

 Genoveva Dizon Edroza-Matute (January 3, 1915 – March 21, 2009) was a Filipino author.
 In 1951, she was the recipient of the first ever Palanca Award for Short Story in Filipino, for "Kuwento ni Mabuti", which has been cited as the most anthologized Tagalog language short story.

 Early life

-She was born in Manila on January 3, 1915, to Anastacio Edroza and Maria Magdalena Dizon.
+She was born in Santa Cruz, Manila on January 3, 1915, to Anastacio Edroza and Maria Magdalena Dizon.
 Matute is the creator of the popular radio program and television series, "The Story of the Boys", in the 50s.

 Educational life

-She studied at Manila North High School (now Arellano High School), Philippine Normal School, (now Philippine Normal University), and the University of Santo Tomas.
+She studied at Manila North High School (now Arellano High School), Philippine Normal School, (now Philippine Normal University), and the University of Santo Tomas (where she obtained her PhD in 1964).
 She taught for 46 years at Cecilio Apostol Elementary School and Arellano High School, and served as chair of the Philippine Department of then-Philippine Normal College.